firefly-iii/docs/docs/installation/server.rst

 If you have no sudo rights, you can simply `download composer <https://getcomposer.org/download/>`_ with the instructions under the header "manual download".
 Use ``php composer.phar`` instead of ``composer``.

-This concludes the server preparations!
+This concludes the server preparations.
+If you're having trouble with (parts of) this step, please check out the FAQ.

 Installing Firefly III
 ~~~~~~~~~~~~~~~~~~~~~~